Dig Out Your Soul

-Dig Out Your Soul is the seventh studio album by English rock band Oasis.
+Dig Out Your Soul is the seventh studio album by the English rock band Oasis.
 It was released on 6 October 2008 by Big Brother Recordings.
 The album was recorded between August and December 2007 at Abbey Road Studios in London, and mixed in January and March 2008 at The Village Recorder in Los Angeles.
 Production was handled by Dave Sardy, who had previously produced much of the group's sixth studio album, Don't Believe the Truth (2005).
 Lead guitarist Noel Gallagher wrote a majority of the songs, while three were written by Liam Gallagher as well as one contribution each from Gem Archer and Andy Bell.

 The album was supported by three singles.
 The first single, "The Shock of the Lightning", was released shortly before the release of the album, on 29 September 2008.
-In addition to the standard release, there was also a limited edition boxset containing the album on CD, a bonus disc containing extra material and remixes, a DVD with a documentary of the making of the album, four 12" vinyl discs that contained all the music from the CDs cut in high-quality 45rpm and a hardback book of album artwork.
+In addition to the standard release, there was also a limited edition boxset containing the album on CD, a bonus disc containing extra material and remixes, a DVD with a documentary of the making of the album, four 12-inch vinyl discs that contained all the music from the CDs cut in high-quality 45 rpm and a hardback book of album artwork.

 Dig Out Your Soul received positive reviews from critics for its harder rock and psychedelic rock sound that the band created, and it was a commercial success.
 The album was supported by the Dig Out Your Soul Tour, debuting in Seattle at the WaMu Theater, and continuing for eighteen months.
-In August 2009, after nearly completing the British part of the tour, (they also cancelled their appearance at the second leg of the V festival in Chelmsford being replaced by Snow Patrol), the brothers argued backstage at the Rock en Seine festival near Paris, cancelling their appearance and the rest of the tour, with Noel Gallagher later announcing that he had left the band, their final studio release during their original timeline.
+In August 2009, after nearly completing the British part of the tour, the brothers argued backstage at the Rock en Seine festival near Paris, cancelling their appearance and the rest of the tour, with Noel later announcing that he had left the band.

-Oasis eventually reformed in 2024 and concurrently announced the Oasis Live '25 Tour, which they embarked on the following year.
-Co-manager Alec McKinlay has claimed the band had no plans for new music and hinted at a second disbandment post-tour, though such claims were later disputed on X by frontman Liam Gallagher, who had previously teased new music on X ahead of the reunion tour announcement.
-However, Liam later to have claimed to be joking about such claims, and alleged that only he and older brother and bandmate Noel are responsible for the band's future, leaving the band's future as a recording act uncertain.
+The Gallagher brothers later reconciled and reformed Oasis in 2024, embarking on tours in 2025 and 2027 respectively, but didn't produce any new material, remaining the band's final studio effort.